The Galvin property under the Ultrapower Axiom

 \section{Open problems}

-\begin{question} It is consistent that there is a $\kappa$-complete uniform ultrafilter $U$ over $\kappa$ satisfying the Galvin property which is not an $n$-fold sum of $\kappa$-complete $p$-points over $\kappa$? \end{question} Lately, Gitik gave a positive answer to this question, thus our characterization of ultrafilters with the Galvin property cannot be proved in ZFC.
+\begin{question} Is it consistent that there is a $\kappa$-complete uniform ultrafilter $U$ over $\kappa$ satisfying the Galvin property that is not an $n$-fold sum of $\kappa$-complete $p$-points over $\kappa$? \end{question} Recently, Gitik gave a positive answer to this question, thus our characterization of ultrafilters with the Galvin property cannot be proved in ZFC.
 The following question seems more plausible for a positive answer in ZFC: \begin{question} Is every uniform $\kappa$-complete ultrafilter $U$ over $\kappa^+$ non-Galvin, i.e., $\neg \text{Gal}(U,\kappa^+,\kappa^{++})$ holds? \end{question} Under UA, the answer is positive by Corollary \ref{Cor: ultrafilter on successor is Galvin}.

 \begin{question} Does a non-Galvin cardinal entail the existence of a non-Galvin ultrafilter which extends the club filter? \end{question} By Main Theorem \ref{mthorem: non-Galvin implies existence of ultrafilter}, a non-Galvin cardinal entails the existence of a non-Galvin ultrafilter.
-Assuming UA and that every irreducible is Dodd sound, Main Theorem \ref{mtheorem: extending the club filter under UA} a non-Galvin cardinal also entails the existence of $\kappa$-complete non-Galvin ultrafilter which extends the club filter.
+Assuming UA and that every irreducible is Dodd sound, Main Theorem \ref{mtheorem: extending the club filter under UA} shows that a non-Galvin cardinal also entails the existence of $\kappa$-complete non-Galvin ultrafilter which extends the club filter.

 \begin{question} Does every fine normal ultrafilter over $P_\kappa(\kappa^+)$ satisfy $\text{Gal}(U,\kappa,2^{\kappa^{+}})$? \end{question} The answer would be interesting even under $UA$.
 This is the first step toward answering the more general problem: \begin{question} Characterize the Tukey-top ultrafilters on $\kappa$ with respect to $\lambda<\kappa$ assuming UA plus every irreducible is Dodd sound. \end{question} \begin{question} Is there a similar characterization under $UA$ for $\sigma$-complete ultrafilters with the Galvin property over singular cardinals? \end{question} We believe that such a characterization exists and that similar methods to those appearing in this paper should be useful.